Mr. Snuffleupagus

-Aloysius Snuffleupagus (/ˌsnʌfəlˈʌpəgəs/), more commonly known as Mr. Snuffleupagus or Snuffy for short, is one of the characters on Sesame Street, a long-running PBS/HBO educational television program for young children.
-He is a giant anteater-like elephant-creature, without tusks or (visible) ears, and has a long thick pointed tail, similar in shape to that of a dinosaur (like a sauropod; in particular, a Brontosaurus) or other reptile.
-He has long thick brown, feathery hair and a trunk, or "snuffle", that sometimes drags along the ground.
-He is Big Bird's best friend and has a younger sister named Alice.
-He also attends "Snufflegarden".
+Aloysius Snuffleupagus (/ˌsnʌfəlˈʌpəgəs/), more commonly known as Mr. Snuffleupagus or Snuffy for short, is one of the characters on Sesame Street, a PBS/HBO/Netflix educational television program for young children.
+His head bears resemblances to giant anteaters and mammoths, but he has no tusks or (visible) ears.
+He also has a tail similar in shape to that of a dinosaur (like a sauropod; in particular, a Brontosaurus).
+He has thick, brown hair and a trunk, or "snuffle", that drags along the ground.
+Snuffy is also Big Bird's best friend, and has a younger sister named Alice.

 History

-For many years, only Big Bird would see Snuffy because he would always leave while Big Bird went to get the others, leading everyone else to believe Snuffy was simply an imaginary friend, but after Sesame Street Presents: Follow That Bird, Big Bird finally succeeded in revealing Snuffy to his friends on Sesame Street.
-Before that, the main adult characters teased Big Bird when he said he had seen him, because they did not believe there was such an animal, often despite evidence to the contrary (such as an oversized teddy bear that Snuffy had left behind, or segments in which Snuffy interacted with other characters, such as a street scene where Snuffy was seen playing London Bridge with some of the neighborhood kids).
-This was meant to echo the imaginary friends some young children have.
+For many years, only Big Bird would see Snuffy, because he would always leave while Big Bird went to get the others, leading everyone else to believe Snuffy was simply an imaginary friend.
+After Sesame Street Presents: Follow That Bird, Big Bird finally succeeded in revealing Snuffy to his friends on Sesame Street.
+Before that, the main adult characters teased Big Bird when he said that he had seen Snuffleupagus, because they did not believe that there was such an animal.
+This was often despite evidence to the contrary, such as an oversized teddy bear that Snuffy had left behind, or segments in which Snuffy interacted with other characters, such as a street scene where Snuffy was seen playing London Bridge with some of the neighborhood children.
+This was meant to echo the imaginary friends that some young children have.

 Snuffy's original puppet was skinny and sunken, with an almond-shaped head and bulging green-and-yellow eyes.
 He also originally was perpetually depressed, speaking in a sad and echoey voice.
-This appearance was deemed to be somewhat frightening for younger children, so his eyes were made round and white, and his personality friendlier.
+This appearance was deemed to be somewhat frightening for younger children, so his eyes were made round and white, and his personality became friendlier.

 By the late 1970s, the storylines had the adult characters becoming increasingly frustrated with Big Bird using Snuffy as a scapegoat whenever something went wrong while they were out of the room.
-In one episode, newspapers on Sesame Street carried the front-page headline, "Snuffy's Got To Go!".
+In one episode, newspapers on Sesame Street carried the front-page headline, "Snuffy's Got To Go!"
 Some adults gradually began to believe Big Bird, the first being folk singer Buffy Sainte-Marie, who sang Big Bird a song about her belief in Snuffy.
-After Buffy's departure from the show, Linda (Linda Bove), Maria (Sonia Manzano), and Gordon (Roscoe Orman) became believers in Snuffy's existence.
+After Buffy's departure from the show, Linda (Linda Bove), Maria (Sonia Manzano), and Gordon (Roscoe Orman) became believers in Snuffy's existence, while the others remained skeptical about his existence.

-In September 2014 Mr Snuffleupagus appeared on Good Morning America where he met his hero and purported relative George Stephanopoulos.
-Stephanopoulos thanked Snuffy for helping a generation of Americans learn to pronounce his name.
+In September 2014, Mr Snuffleupagus appeared on Good Morning America where he met his hero and purported relative, George Stephanopoulos.
+Stephanopoulos thanked Snuffy for "helping a generation of Americans learn to pronounce his name."